 But you guys – my love for curry runs deep.
 And after making it completely from scratch and realizing HOW GOOD IT CAN REALLY BE, I couldn’t not at least try to make it again, and maybe make it a little easier.

 And now?
-Look at me being all I Make My Own Yellow Curry Paste!
-Whaaaat.
+Look at us being all We Make My Own Yellow Curry Paste!
 I plan to make a batch of this easier, time-saver, extremely yummy curry paste once every few months to keep feeding my yellow curry habits.

 Yel-low-curry!
 Yel-low-curry!
 Yel-low-curry!